 Daniel joined Applegate & Thorne-Thomsen in 2017.
-His practice focuses on affordable housing and community development transactions, representing private developers, tax credit investors and syndicators on projects financed through Low Income Housing Tax Credits, New Market Tax Credit, HUD programs and numerous state and local housing assistance programs.
+His practice focuses on affordable housing and community development transactions, representing private developers and tax credit investors on projects financed through Low Income Housing Tax Credits, New Market Tax Credits, HUD programs and numerous state and local housing assistance programs.

 Prior to joining the firm, Daniel represented lenders and developers in the acquisition, disposition and financing of office, industrial and multifamily developments.